Getting to the Race

 - The Ronald Reagan Building parking lot is open 24 hours and is very close to the race site: http://itcdc.com/parking/

-- For those using Uber or Lyft (or having someone drop you off): To ease congestion, we ask that people coming from Maryland or DC program in "15th and Constitution Ave., NW" as their destination.
-People coming from the south (Virginia) should program in “15th and Independence Ave., SW.”
-15th St. will be closed between Constitution Ave. and Independence Ave. starting at 1 a.m. on Sunday, April 2.
-Other streets on the course will start to shut down at 7:00 a.m.
+- For those using Uber or Lyft (or having someone drop you off): To ease congestion, we ask that people coming from the north or west from Arlington, VA; Montgomery County MD; or NW, DC program in "15th and Constitution Ave., NW" as their destination.
+People coming from the south (Virginia) via I-395 and east (Capitol Hill, DC) should program in “14th and Madison Dr., NW.”
+15th St. will be closed between Constitution Ave. and Independence Ave. starting at 1 A.M. on Sunday, April 2.
+Other streets on the course will start to shut down at 7:00 A.M.
 Please plan to arrive early.

-- Plan to bike – We are planning to double our bike valet service this year.
-Bike parking will be in two locations at the race staging area.
+- Plan to bike – We are planning to increase the size of our bike valet service this year.
+The bike valet will be near the intersection of 15th and Independence Ave., NW.

 - If taking Metro Bus - WMATA has an app and trip planner.
 If you plan to bus: https://www.wmata.com/schedules/timetables/index.cfm